UNIVERSITY OF WISCONSIN River Falls

-* Funds must be used within one year from the date of the award.
+Funds must be used by June 30 of the following year.
 Costs must be incurred directly by the employee and cannot be used for expenses that have been charged to or initially paid by the university.
+Please note that the award must be processed through payroll and will be considered taxable income.

-The Sally Margis Award Committee and the University Staff Senate will review applications and make recommendations to the Chancellor who will make the final decision as to recipients.
+The Sally Margis Award Committee will review applications and make recommendations to the Chancellor who makes the final decision as to recipient(s).
 The award may be divided among multiple recipients.